Observation-driven correction of numerical weather prediction for marine winds: Introduction

-\item \textbf{Demonstrated performance across the Atlantic.} Applied to 10-m wind forecasting over the entire Atlantic Ocean, the model achieves a \textbf{45\% reduction in GFS wind-speed error at 1-hour lead time} and \textbf{13\% at 48 hours}, systematically improving predictions across all observation platforms—including ships, buoys, tide gauges, and coastal stations.
-These results demonstrate that localized, observation-informed corrections can significantly enhance global model accuracy in operational maritime contexts.
+\textbf{Empirical validation across the Atlantic.} Applied to 10-m wind forecasting over the entire Atlantic Ocean, the model achieves a \textbf{45\% reduction in GFS mean vector wind error at 1-hour lead time} and \textbf{13\% at 48 hours}, systematically improving predictions across all observation platforms---including ships, buoys, tide gauges, and coastal stations (Sections~\ref{sec:experimental} and \ref{sec:results}).

-\item \textbf{Scalable arbitrary-location inference.} The architecture enables single-pass predictions at any coordinates---from individual platforms to basin-scale grids---without fixed neighborhoods or interpolation.
-It handles variable observations at each time step through masking and cyclical time and coordinate-aware location representations, providing a flexible framework for real-time, observation-informed inference (Sections~\ref{sec:experimental} and \ref{sec:results}).

 \end{enumerate}